-They'd lived there since they were married, before the area went stratospheric and all the celebrity Manchester United footballers moved in.
-My mother pretended to sneer but I suspected that she was secretly as smitten by their glamour as everyone else.
+They’ve lived there since they were married, before the area went stratospheric and all the celebrity Manchester United footballers moved in.
+My mother pretends to sneer but I suspect that she’s secretly as smitten by their glamour as everyone else.

 Sean deposited the rucksack containing my bike gear on the old church pew in the tiled hallway and laid a hand on my arm.

 “Yeah, you too.”

 “I’ll try and get back up again before the weekend.”
 Undoubtedly aware that my mother was hovering in the doorway at the end of the hall, he bent his head and kissed me, no more than a fleeting brush of his lips.
 “And remember what I said.”

 “Which bit?”
 I asked, suddenly a little breathless and stupid from the effects of even so ephemeral a contact.